 Menu item Description Adjusts the gain setting.
 By doing so, the amplification of the received signal and, thus, the amplitude of the Y-axis can be adjusted.
 Adjust Gain With an adjustment of the gain setting, the fault trace, if present, is erased and a new "live" trace is immediately recorded.
 NOTE: The unit adjusts the gain automatically; however the operator can set his own gain.
 Too much or too little gain makes the interpretation of the trace impossible!
-Change visible range Changes the displayed range.
-By doing so, the trace can be zoomed in and out.
-Change value of Cable Velocity Allows manual adjustment of the velocity of propagation.
+Q Changes the displayed range.
+By doing so, the trace can be zoomed in and Change visible range out. ठे Change value of Cable Velocity Allows manual adjustment of the velocity of propagation.
 While changing the velocity, the distance values (X-axis scaling) are immediately refreshed and adapted.
 This menu option is only effective, if the Rate parameter is set to Meter or Feet .
-See page 25.
+See page 22.
 You may either manually adjust the value or automatically adopt the value by identifying /selecting a cable from the cable list.
-See page 28.
-Set / Move Cursor Changes the cursor position.
+See page 24. ←→ Set / Move Cursor Changes the cursor position.
 By doing so, the distance value for any point on the trace (typically to the fault) can be obtained.
 You can also use the cursor to scroll along the X-axis in zoomed view.
-At first, a coarse adjustment is made and confirmed by pressing the rotary knob once - subsequently, the position can be fine-tuned. - \ Allows the manual adjustment of the blue end marker.
+At first, a coarse adjustment is made and confirmed by pressing the rotary knob once - subsequently, the position can be fine-tuned.
+Allows the manual adjustment of the blue end marker.
 Adjust the End Marker At first, a coarse adjustment is made and confirmed by pressing the rotary knob once - subsequently, the position can be fine-tuned.

-Menu item Description loc Makes an exact copy (blue trace) of the "live" trace.
-Copy trace, makes copy of live trace when NOTE: This function is very helpful when making a phase comparison on 3 phase MV circuits. superimposing several traces It is also very helpful when just using the TDR function on low voltage cables with 3 or 4 conductor cables and by comparing them.
+Menu item Description lon Makes an exact copy (blue trace) of the "live" trace.
+Copy trace, makes copy of live trace when superimposing several traces NOTE: This function is very helpful when making a phase comparison on 3 phase MV circuits.
+It is also very helpful when just using the TDR function on low voltage cables with 3 or 4 conductor cables and by comparing them.
 Typically this will show the location of the fault in one of the conductors, provided the fault is either an "OPEN" or a "SHORT" or shows an impedance change when compared to another impedance of the cable.
 Set Marker at Current Cursor Position Places an additional marker (green) at the cursor position (red).
 As only one additional marker can be placed, the very last marker is erased every time the marker is placed on a new position.
 Save Current Trace Saves the current screen view to the internal memory.
-Delete Stored By selecting All trace o export, recall and delete stored data from internal memory.
-All traces you can delete or export all traces which are currently nternal memory.
-In case you want to select a specific trace, you need to select the recording date first.
-You are then allowed to scroll through preview pictures of all traces stored on this day.
-After you selected the desired trace(s), you can choose from the following options: Export Copies the selected trace(s) to the EtrayTraces folder on the USB flash drive which has been plugged into the USB slot 8.
+Export, Recall or Delete Stored Traces Enables you to export, recall and delete stored data from internal memory.
+By selecting All traces you can delete or export all traces which are currently stored in the internal memory.
+In case you want to select a specific trace, you need to select date first.
+You are then allowed to scroll through preview pictustored on this day.
+After you selected the desired trace(s), you can choose from the following options: Export Copies the selected trace(s) to the EtrayTraces folder on the USB flash drive which has been plugged into the USB slot $^{oldsymbol{0}}$.
 The data can be viewed in any regular web browser by opening the index.html file which is also located in the EtrayTaces folder.
 Remove Removes the selected trace(s) from internal memory.
 Recall Displays the selected trace on the screen.
-The screen view can then be adjusted using any function which does not require the trace to be updated.
-By selecting X, the loaded trace is closed and the last recorded trace is displayed again.
+The screet then be adjusted using any function which does not trace to be updated.
+By selecting $oldsymbol{X}$, the loaded trace is closed and the last recorded trace is displayed again.